barbudangabriel-gif/Flowmind/FLOWMIND_CORE_ARCHITECTURE.md

 **Remember:**
 - Only 2 trading modules exist (IV Service, Sell Puts)
 - 54+ strategies are templates, not modules
-- Charts and Rebalancing are per-portfolio, not global
+- Charts and Rebalancing are per-mindfolio, not global
 - Routes are flexible (pages, tabs, query params - decide per-feature)

 **This document is the single source of truth for FlowMind architecture.**